Sustainability

 Require food registration

 If feasible for the type and size of event, have your guests register for food ahead of time.
 This reduces the chances you over-order and have leftover food.
-If you’re going with a buffet, partner with your caterer to ensure the amount of food aligns with estimated headcount.
+If you’re going with a buffet, partner with your caterer to ensure the amount of food aligns with the estimated headcount.

 Recycle food